 All statements in this report are made as of the date this Form 10-K is filed with the U.S. Securities and Exchange Commission (the "SEC").
 We undertake no obligation to publicly update or revise these statements, whether as a result of new information, future events or otherwise.
 We make forward-looking statements in Management's Discussion and Analysis of Financial Condition and Results of Operations and elsewhere in this report based on the beliefs and assumptions of our management and on information available to us through the date this Form 10-K is filed with the SEC.
-Forward-looking statements include information related to Revenue per Available Room ("RevPAR"), average daily rate ("ADR"), occupancy and other future demand and recovery trends and expectations; our expectations regarding rooms growth; our expectations regarding our ability to meet our liquidity requirements; our capital expenditures and other investment spending expectations; our expectations regarding future dividends and share repurchases; our expectations regarding our acquisition of the City Express brand and the addition of the City Express hotels to our franchise system; and other statements that are preceded by, followed by, or include the words "believes," "expects," "anticipates," "intends," "plans," "estimates," "foresees," or similar expressions; and similar statements concerning anticipated future events and expectations that are not historical facts.
+Forward-looking statements include information related to Revenue per Available Room ("RevPAR"), average daily rate ("ADR"), occupancy and other future demand and recovery trends and expectations; our expectations regarding rooms growth; our expectations regarding our ability to meet our liquidity requirements; our capital expenditures and other investment spending expectations; our expectations regarding our acquisition of the City Express hotels to our franchise system; and other statements that are preceded by, followed by, or include the words "believes," "expects," "anticipates," "intends," "plans," "estimates," "foresees," or similar expressions; and similar statements concerning anticipated future events and expectations that are not historical facts.